 The Tourist Streetcar ride offers a true voyage back in time via 40 points of historical and cultural interest.
-With departures from Valongo station – built in 1867 for the first railroad in São Paulo – the electric streetcars from the 19th and 20th centuries travel for 5km through the Historic Center for about 40 minutes, accompanied by a tour guide.
+With departures from Valongo station – built in 1867 for the first railroad in São Paulo – the electric streetcars from the 19th and 20th centuries travel through the Historic Center, accompanied by a tour guide.

 They are original vehicles, originating in Scotland, Portugal and Italy, making Santos the first Living Streetcar Museum in Latin America.
 Drivers and conductors wear replicas of the original uniform from the time when the streetcars were the city’s main means of transport.

 Open Streetcar nº 32